worldamazing/plan/docs/overview.md

 * **Origin**: As distortion leaves, the ordinary reveals its brilliance.
 * **Expression**: Awe in conversation.
 Tears while washing dishes.
 Reverence for existence itself.
 * **Result**: Life becomes sacred *without becoming performative*.
 You start to live like you understand what this is.

+## The Ultimate Dividend: The Liberation of Cognitive Bandwidth
+The World Amazing Plan promises to free humanity from debt, from fear, and from the need to perform for survival.
+These are not separate benefits.
+They are all components of a single, monumental liberation: the freeing up of our collective **cognitive bandwidth.**

+Imagine the total computational power of all eight billion human brains on this planet—the most complex and powerful information-processing network known in the universe.
+A staggering percentage of that power is currently consumed by non-productive, survival-oriented, and distortion-based processing loops:
+  *   **Financial Loops:** The constant, low-grade hum of calculating bills, debts, and retirement, a drain on our capacity for long-term thought.
+  *   **Safety Loops:** The hyper-vigilance required to navigate a world of perceived threats, from crime on the street to geopolitical instability.
+  *   **Social Performance Loops:** The immense emotional and intellectual energy spent on managing the "Performance Self"—calculating social status, worrying about judgment, and seeking external validation.
+  *   **Trauma Loops:** The subconscious, energy-intensive work of suppressing past harms and managing future anxieties.

+This is the state of our world: a global supercomputer running a massively bloated, inefficient operating system that consumes nearly all of its CPU and RAM just to keep from crashing.

+The World Amazing framework, at its core, is the ultimate **system optimization.** By providing a foundation of absolute safety, security, and belonging, it is a plan to systematically shut down these trillions of wasteful background processes.
+It is a planetary-scale **defragmentation of the human mind.**

+The question this plan asks is therefore the most profound question in human history:

+**What happens when you free up 80% of a species' cognitive bandwidth?**

+The answer is a phase transition.
+It is an unlocking of creative, intellectual, and emotional potential on a scale we cannot currently comprehend.
+It is not just about more art, more science, or better technology.
+It is about the emergence of new forms of thought, new modes of perception, new kinds of relationships, and a collective intelligence that can finally turn its full, undivided attention to the great and beautiful mysteries of the universe.

+This is the ultimate dividend of a healed world.

+While it is impossible to predict the full spectrum of what this liberated consciousness will create, one outcome is certain: **genius will become the new normal.** The immense capability, creativity, and brilliance that is currently the exception in our world will become the baseline experience for all of humanity.
+In a world where no one is burdened by the need to simply survive, the immense and beautiful potential of the human mind will be fully unleashed. **Normal will finally be synonymous with incredible.**

 ## What To Look Forward To